In this pool care guide, you're going to learn how to lower the alkalinity in your pool (FAST).

 It’s tricky to lower your pool’s alkalinity without in turn lowering the pH levels, but it can be done.

-Here is a good step-by-step tutorial to follow when this is a concern.
+Here is a good step-by-step tutorial to follow when lowering total alkalinity without impacting the pH level.

 Can you swim in a pool with high alkalinity?

 High alkalinity itself is not necessarily an unsafe swimming condition.